thechronic04/AmaZon-Diwali-Product-Sales-2025/README.md

 Amazon Diwali Products Sales 2025 Report
 Displayed as a text box or card for clear report branding.

-# 1.Total Sales by Product Category
+Total Sales by Product Category

 Type: Pie Chart
 Purpose: To show each product category’s percentage share of total sales.